TABLE OF CONTENTS

 - Prevent Gaps in Schedule - Will attempt to schedule every student into the tightest period range possible and takes longer to run.
 Should not be used until the final scheduling run.

 - Ignore Group Codes – If certain sections are grouped and flagged with the same team course group code, selecting this option will ignore the team course group code.

 - Balance Academic Weight – Uses the CRS.AC (Academic Weight) field to ensure academic classes are balanced across all 4x4 terms.
 Using this option may result in a higher number of rejects.

 - Max Time Per Student – Maximum time the program spends trying to schedule a student.
 The default time is set at 10 seconds, but can be changed.

-After selecting the options, click the Schedule All Students button.
+After selecting any necessary options, click the Schedule All Students button.
 The scheduler will scan the SMS, saving data about each class, and will then scan the student’s current scheduling records counting any pre-scheduled sections.
 It will then start the actual scheduling process.